GitHub-User228/mle-project-sprint-2-v001/README.md

 - the number of rooms is larger than 4
 - the building is too old or too high
 8. There is a significant amount of flats with 0 kitchen and living areas.
-These properties are probably used for commercial purposes.
+<font color='#d0863b'> Properties are probably used for commercial purposes with 0 value for living area.
+The corresponding rows have been removed from the dataset. </font>
 9. It is a good idea to create the following features:
 - the distance from the center of Moscow to the flat
 - the distance from the nearest metro station to the flat
-- a feature which would indicate whether the value is 0 for both living_area and kitchen_area
+10. The following high-correlated features will be removed in the featuure engineering stage:
+- has_elevator
+- living_area

 ---